LazzyCoderr/flutter-mobx-live-template/README.md

-# Flutter Riverpod live templates
+# Flutter Mobx live templates

 [Flutter Mobx](https://github.com/mobxjs/mobx.dart) live templates is a way to use Mobx state management very quickly.
 It contains a collection of different snippets such as `Observable` or `action`.